Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Parameter Estimation

 \katot{Our experiments suggest that the modified method of moments estimates (\ref{eq:mme}) provide useful initial values} of the algorithm.
 However it is advisable to try multiple starting values to ensure the global maximum of the likelihood function. \katot{The modified method of moments estimation} is faster than the maximum likelihood estimation.
 There is\chris{, however,} no great difficulty in implementing maximum likelihood estimation using the algorithm above.

+\katott{ Consistency and asymptotic normality hold for the maximum likelihood estimator under certain regularity conditions.
+One of the regularity conditions for consistency given in \citet[(A1)]{miy20} is the boundedness of the likelihood function.
+As the likelihood function (\ref{eq:likelihood}) with certain conditions on the parameters tends to $-\infty$ as $\rho_k \rightarrow 1$, we need to replace the range of $\rho_k$ of $\Omega$ in (\ref{eq:omega}) by $0 < \rho \leq 1-\varepsilon$ for a given small value of $\varepsilon >0$.
+With this modification, the maximum likelihood estimator is consistent in the sense of Theorem 1 of \citet{miy20}.
+In order to prove the asymptotic normality for the maximum likelihood estimator of our model, we need to show that the Fisher information matrix of $\bm{\Psi}$ is positive definite \citep[Condition 2]{red84} and that is our future work. }

-In our data analysis, we mainly discuss the maximum likelihood estimate because the maximum likelihood \katot{estimator} is efficient and \katot{can be applied to established other methods such as model selection via AIC and BIC}. }
+In our data analysis, we mainly discuss the maximum likelihood estimate because the maximum likelihood \katott{estimator has lower variance than the method of moments estimator (\ref{eq:mme}) for a large sample size as demonstrated in a simulation study in Section \ref{sec:simulation}.}